GitHubDragonFly/Localized_3js/README.md

 - Customized PLY exporter
 - Customized DAE (Collada) loader to support THREE.Points
 - Added DAE (Collada) exporter, which was officially removed
-- Added support for loading 3DS + textures zipped files
+- Added support for loading `3DS + textures` zipped files
-- Added support for loading OBJ + MTL + textures zipped files
+- Added support for loading `OBJ + MTL + textures` zipped files
-- Added support for loading DAE (Collada) + textures zipped files
+- Added support for loading `DAE (Collada) + textures` zipped files
 - modified `chevrotain.module.min.js` fixes the `unreachable code` warnings

 There might be bugs.

-You could try using only some of these files but don't get surprised if eventually something doesn't work properly.
+You could also try using only some of these files but don't get surprised if eventually something doesn't work properly.

 # Mozilla Firefox screenshot